We Seek Justice for Survivors of Sex Abuse & Trafficking

 Lee also pleaded guilty to arranging prostitution dates of another minor who was 16 years old.
 The federal charge against Lee carries a mandatory minimum sentence of 10 years to life in prison.

-Don’t Suffer Alone.
+Don’t Be a Victim Twice.
 Turn to Us for Help.

 Survivors should not have to suffer twice-over by living the rest of their lives without the support and recourse they need and deserve.
 Even when human traffickers are held criminally responsible, oftentimes little to no compensation is given to victims to help them heal.